 Potential for accidental outages or malicious actions related to the telecommunications infrastructure serving the IANA Function Operator and The Root Zone Maintainer.
 Such outages or actions could be related to the infrastructure shared with ICANN.

-Any such decisions should be based on a cost/benefit and risk analysis factoring in the history and possibility of such problems.
+Any such decisions should be based on cost/benefit and risk analysis factoring in the history and possibility of such problems.

 To what extent can we or should we increase the transparency of the IANA Root Zone operation?
 Currently, all change requests are treated as confidential until they are actually deployed by Root Server Operators.
 In addition to an overall preference for transparency, if the content of changes (or proposed changes) could be made public earlier, there are a number of possible ways of addressing some of the robustness issues.
 Note that there are two separate aspects to this: